DailysDailyNews/jS-Node/README.md

 LISCENSE EXTENSION:
-Universal Immunity Liscense by {Cyborg Tek}
+Universal Immunity Liscense by { Cyborg Tek }

 Sole Proprietor { https://soloist.ai/dailyinvestors }

 1. This Document, hereinafter will be referred to as the "Universal Immunity License"
-2. This License is granted by { Cyborg Tek}
+2. This License is granted by { Cyborg Tek }

 // The Universal Council of our Legal Absolution hereby grants the Licensee absolute and